-Six years post-Justice Reinvestment Initiative implementation, people sentenced to a term in prison for a property and drug offense conviction who were released at or prior to 150% of their fixed sentence noticeably increased from 2014 (70.7%) to 2020 (79.2%).
-Additionally, the raw number of individuals released before 150% of their fixed sentence is 8% higher than the total number of individuals released to parole for the first time in 2019.
+Six years post-Justice Reinvestment Initiative implementation, people sentenced to a term in prison for a property and drug offense conviction who were released at or prior to 150% of their fixed sentence noticeably increased from 2014 (70.7%) to 2021 (81.7%).

-The most common reasons for parole delay of the 243 people sentenced to a term in prison for a property or drug offense conviction released past 150% of their fixed sentence are covered in this section.
-Those serving time for a property or drug offense conviction released to parole past 150% of their fixed sentence spent an average of 1.62 years (median 1.17 years) past their first parole eligibility date in prison.
-On average, the total time they spent incarcerated, including credit for time served, was 3.20 years (median 2.61 years).
+The most common reasons for parole delay of the 166 people sentenced to a term in prison for a property or drug offense conviction released past 150% of their fixed sentence are covered in this section.
+Those serving time for a property or drug offense conviction released to parole past 150% of their fixed sentence spent an average of 1.5 years (median 1.13 years) past their first parole eligibility date in prison.
+On average, the total time they spent incarcerated, including credit for time served, was 2.9 years (median 2.54 years).